thelabcat/word-search-generator/README.md

 This program also depends on the following Python libraries:
 - [NumPy](https://pypi.org/project/numpy/)

-You can find executables with bundled Python in the Releases page of this repository.
+You can find executables with Python and the dependencies bundled inside them in the Releases page of this repository.

 ## Installation and startup:

 To run from source:
 1. Download the word_search.pyw file somewhere.
 It will not output files when it runs, so your desktop is fine.
-2. Download and install a version of Python 3.
+2. Download and install a version of Python 3, then use `pip` to install the dependencies.
+This can be expedited by downloading the `requirements.txt` file, then running `pip install -r requirements.txt` in the console.
 3. Double-click the word_search.pyw file.

 To run from binary, download the appropriate binary for your OS from the Releases page, and double-click it.